• Skip to primary navigation

 Pan Fried Gnocchi and Brussels Sprouts

-Italian sausage, brussels sprouts and gnocchi are pan fried with lemon zest and butter for a dinner that’s ready in less than 30 minutes!
+Italian sausage, brussels sprouts and gnocchi are pan-fried with lemon zest and butter for a dinner recipe that's ready in less than 30 minutes!
 Pairs beautifully with cheesy garlic bread or rosemary sea salt dinner rolls.

 Two bowls of pan fried gnocchi and brussels sprouts